laurencedawson/sync-for-reddit/README.md

 ### Internal
 	- Delete SelftextCardView
-	- Disable viewbinding...
 	- Test share image of slide
 	- Revert minimal awards are now the default
 	- Revert minimal post flair is now the default
 	- Remove LegacyCustomImageView
 	- Delete slideimagewrapper
-	- Revist how missing thumbnails are generated
+	- Revisit how missing thumbnails are generated
 	- Fix swipe mode
 	- check share looks good
 	- Check if streamable posts are considered video
+	- Switching between night and day is flickering

 ### Post launch
 	- New app icon
 	- Check that analytics is working right...
 	- Enable play store install checker
+	- Enable crashlytics for releases